-Online casinos in New Jersey, Pennsylvania, West Virginia, and other states that have legal forms of online gambling accept prepaid cards.
+Online casinos in New Jersey, Pennsylvania, West Virginia, and other states that have legal forms of online casino gaming accept prepaid cards.

-This includes free online casinos that give players a chance to win real money by playing online casino games.
+This includes free online casinos that give players a chance to win prizes by playing online casino games.
 Free online casinos, such as Chumba Casino, are legal throughout the US, with the exception of Washington State, and across Canada, with the exception of Quebec.

-Here are the best online gambling sites in legal states that accept prepaid cards or Play+:
+Here are the best online casinos in legal states that accept prepaid cards or Play+:

 There are numerous Visa cards available for use at online casinos and their benefits and features vary.
 Most do not charge for withdrawals, some don't charge overdraft fees, and others are available without requiring credit checks.
-Various Visa prepaid cards also offer multiple reload methods, such as cash reloads, direct deposits, or via an automated clearing house.
+Various Visa prepaid cards also offer multiple reload methods, such as cash reloads, directly adding funds, or via an automated clearing house.
 Some cards also enable online and mobile banking access, while others provide users with helpful tools like bill pay and budgeting services.

-MasterCard also has a choice of multiple cards that can be used for online casinos in the US where online gambling is legal.
-Most can be used to deposit and withdraw funds, with some able to be linked to bank accounts as well as online payment services like PayPal and Venmo.
-MasterCard is also the only payment brand that provides US cardholders with free services for detecting and resolving identity theft through its ID Theft Protection feature.
+MasterCard also has a choice of multiple cards that can be used for online casinos in the US where online gaming is legal.
+Most can be used to add and redeem funds, with some able to be linked to bank accounts as well as online payment services like PayPal and Venmo.
+MasterCard for online casinos is also the only payment brand that provides US cardholders with free services for detecting and resolving identity theft through its ID Theft Protection feature.
 Cards are available without requiring a credit check or a bank account.

 All these prepaid options offer users free early direct deposit, online bill payments, and ATM withdrawals, with free cash reloads nationwide and unlimited 1% cashback on in-store and online purchases on top of the basic option.
 Online transactions are free across all three options, but the usage of the card in retail locations costs $3.95, while all the American Express prepaid card options also carry a monthly fee of either $6.95 or $7.95.
 The cards can also be used to pay for bills, buy groceries and shop online, send and receive money to and from friends and family also with Serve Accounts, and free cash withdrawals at more than 30,000 MoneyPass ATMs.

-Adding money to an online gambling account via a prepaid card is quick and simple.
+Adding money to an online gaming account via a prepaid card is quick and simple.
 Here's a quick guide to topping up your prepaid card:

-Using a prepaid card at an online gambling site is a fairly simple process, that works in the same way as a consumer would be accustomed to with a regular credit or debit card.
-Here are a few easy steps for how to get your online gambling account topped up using a prepaid card:
+Using a prepaid card at an online casino is a fairly simple process, that works in the same way a consumer would be accustomed to with a regular credit or debit card.
+Here are a few easy steps for how to get your account topped up using a prepaid card:

-Yes, most prepaid cards can be used to withdraw any winnings made at online gambling sites.
-American Express, MasterCard and Visa all have prepaid card options that enable consumers to withdraw funds from their online casino wallet, but fees will vary across each provider.
+Yes, most prepaid cards can be used to redeem any winnings made at online casino sites.
+American Express, MasterCard, and Visa all have prepaid card options that enable consumers to redeem funds from their online casino wallet, but fees will vary across each provider.
 Likewise, the maximum withdrawal amount will depend on the limit of the prepaid card that the consumer uses.
-The prepaid card will reject any attempt to withdraw funds that would exceed its maximum balance.

 Online casinos also have a payment method called PlayPlus, which is commonly known as Play+.
-Play+ is essentially a convenient, cost-effective, secure prepaid card that can be funded online to make instant deposits at legal online gambling sites in the US.
+Play+ is essentially a convenient, cost-effective, secure prepaid card that can be funded online to make instant payments at legal online casino sites in the US.
 A consumer's money is held in an account secured by the Federal Insurance Deposit Corporation ready for them to access their favorite online casino games.